jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ## SQL Server Mount and Migrate

-In this user story we are going to use SQL Mount and Migrate to move an Actifio Mount back to server disk
+In this user story we are going to use SQL Mount and Migrate to move a mount back to server disk

 ### Create the mount